 Building Cyber Resiliency Is the Path to Better Brand Protection for Consumer Products and Services Companies

 Last week, I wrote about customer loyalty, and how a strong cybersecurity program can help ensure the trust of consumers.
 Here are some fresh stats about the business impact of cyber threats that consumer products and services executives should know about: In 2016, one in five businesses lost customers due to a cyber attack.
 Nearly 30 percent lost revenue.
 About one-quarter lost business opportunities.
-And when a breach occurred, brand reputation was one of the top areas of the organisation to be affected, right behind operations and finance.
+And when a breach occurred, brand reputation was one of the top areas of the organization to be affected, right behind operations and finance.

 These unsettling findings are from the Cisco 2017 Security Capabilities Benchmark Study, featured in Cisco’s latest cybersecurity report.
 Combine these data points with all the news about recent hacks and breaches involving major retailers, restaurants, hotels, and other consumer products and services companies, and it becomes crystal clear why industry executives are extremely concerned about cyber threats.